 7

 .NET on Rails

+This chapter covers:

+Installing Rails and reviewing how it works

 Know about routing

-Us ActiveRecord
+Using ActiveRecord

-Us Controllers
+Using Controllers

-Creat views
+Creating views

 When I first used the Ruby on Rails framework for building a web application I got the feeling that that was the way web development should be done.
 The simple separation of concerns made it pretty easy to understand and learn.
 The learning curve was a lot flatter than the one I went through when I started using ASP.NET Webforms for example.

 So far in this book we’ve mostly been looking at IronRuby from the perspective of using .NET technologies.
 We did use some ruby libraries in the process like RSpec for example.
-In this chapter we’re going to creat a application which is a web development framework built by the Ruby community and one of the biggest reasons the ruby language gained popularity in recent years.
+In this chapter, we’re going to create an application using Rails, which is a web development framework built by the Ruby community, and one of the biggest reasons the ruby language gained popularity in recent years.

 Many of the concepts we’ll talk about will already be familiar from the ASP.NET MVC chapter, because the Rails framework is also a MVC framework.
 The concepts we’ll talk about are routing, models, controllers and views.
-There are books the rails framework in a lot more depth.
+There are many books about the rails framework in a lot more depth.
 We will just look at what’s involved in getting rails to run with IronRuby.
 Before we look at each of the components separately first we’ll have a discussion about the global Rails framework.

-7.1 bird’seye view
+7.1 A bird’s-eye view of Rails

 Rails is a web development framework in the class of MVC Frameworks.
 Its first official release was by David Heinemeier Hansson in 2005.
 Rails is a full-stack MVC web framework that relies heavily on metaprogramming and makes it really easy for the developer to follow good programming standards.
 It got extracted from the work David Heinemeier did to develop the project management application Basecamp.